European Convention on Human Rights

 Protocol No. 15 amending the Convention introduces a reference to the principle of subsidiarity and the doctrine of the margin of appreciation.
 It also reduces from six to four months the time-limit within which an application may be made to the Court following the date of a final domestic decision.

-It will enter into force as soon as all the States Parties to the Convention have signed and ratified it.
+Protocol No. 15 to the Convention entered into force on 1 August 2021, as all the States Parties have now signed and ratified it.

 Protocol No. 15 (Translation commissionned by the Italian Government)